wdporter/acim/src/workbook/part-i/4-these-thoughts-do-not-mean-anything/index.md

 This is a major exercise, and will be repeated from time to time in somewhat different form.
 The aim here [of this exercise] is to train you in the first steps toward the goal of separating the meaningless from the meaningful.
 It [this exercise] is a first attempt in the long-range purpose of learning to see the meaningless as outside you, and the meaningful within [you].
-It [this exercise] is also the beginning of training your mind to recognise what is the same and what is different.
+It [this exercise] is also the beginning of training your mind to recognize what is the same and what is different.

 #::: details Substituted

 This is a major exercise, and will be repeated from time to time in somewhat different form.
 The aim of this exercise is to train you in the first steps toward the goal of separating the meaningless from the meaningful.
 This exercise is a first attempt in the long-range purpose of learning to see the meaningless as outside you, and the meaningful within you.
-This exercise is also the beginning of training your mind to recognise what is the same and what is different.
+This exercise is also the beginning of training your mind to recognize what is the same and what is different.

 #::: details Simplified